Song on the Water

 Tribal Journey to Tulalip

 The day had arrived and it would be important to celebrate and memorialize the moment.

-Numerous Coast Salish and other tribal Nations had braved the wild and often treacherous open waters, rivers, and channels in enormous carved dugout canoes for this ancient maritime journey.
-Coming from the far tip of Vancouver Island to the Olympic Peninsula, a great Salish Nation congregated at Elwha to continue the traditions—”pulling” together as peoples to Tulalip, as they have always done.
+Numerous Coast Salish and other tribal Nations braved the often treacherous open waters, rivers, and channels in enormous carved dugout canoes. for this ancient maritime journey.
+Coming from the far tip of Vancouver Island to the Olympic Peninsula, a gathering of Nations congregated at lower Elwha to continue the traditions—”pulling” together as peoples to Tulalip, as they have always done.

-A long and arduous trek, pullers must overcome strong currents, large waves, and challenge their own physical and mental limits.
+A long and arduous journey, pullers must overcome strong currents, large waves, challenging their own physical and mental limits.
 Learning on their journey together, to read the waves, and listen to the elements.
 To become better pullers and navigators.
 To reach their destination, and together find a spiritual completion, a link between the past, present and future.
 To bring people closer together, and bring tribes closer together.
-Learning to be stronger peoples of the Earth together.
+Learning to be stronger peoples, protecting mother Earth together.